FAQs

 Fresh air is best!
 There are plenty of places outside, on a laundry railing, on a window lever, on a door handle - don't worry about it - wherever you have the opportunity.
 Remember that wool covers don't like harsh sunlight, so avoid exposing them to the sun, especially in summer.
 They're perfectly fine in the winter sun.

-Too hot towel racks in bathrooms are a no-no.
+Too many hot towel racks in bathrooms are a no-no.

-It is also less about drying the cover but more about the fresh air contact!
+It is also less about drying the cover and more about the fresh air contact!

 Fresh outdoor air, especially at night, is ideal for refreshing your covers.